-You know that sinking feeling when you come back from a long break (Happy New Year by the way!) and you have a vast number of emails to sort through, you have loads of paper work to read and everyone wants you to deal with their urgent issue first?
+You know that sinking feeling when you come back from a long break, and you have a vast number of emails to sort through, you have loads of paperwork to read, and everyone wants you to deal with their urgent issue first?

 Yes, well, welcome to the life of an assistant!
-That sinking feeling is an every day experience for us.
-We look at our packed to do list and we have to make a decision which tasks to tackle first when all of the work is a priority with imminent deadlines.
-We also have our colleagues interrupting us with their own urgent questions and multiple bosses wanting attention.
-Of course we also want to please and be helpful; no wonder the role of an assistant can be quite overwhelming!
-Due to the nature of our job we have to remain flexible while handling multiple priorities so how do we do this and where do we start?
+That sinking feeling is an everyday experience for us.
+We look at our packed to-do list, and we have to make a decision which tasks to tackle first when all of the work is a priority with imminent deadlines.
+We also have our colleagues interrupting us with their urgent questions and multiple bosses wanting attention.
+Of course, we also want to please and be helpful; no wonder the role of an assistant can be quite overwhelming!
+Due to the nature of our job, we have to remain flexible while handling multiple priorities, so how do we do this and where do we start?

-Over the years I have come to understand what people mean when they ask me to do something “urgent”.
-There seems to be a varying degree of how important something actually is.
-Is it really urgent or have they left this to the last minute?
-Is it really urgent or are they just a bit over dramatic?
-Is it really urgent because they want to be a priority?
-Is it really urgent but the work you do then sit on their desk or inbox for the next week?
+Over the years, I have come to understand what people mean when they ask me to do something “urgent”.
+There seems to be a varying degree of how vital something is.
+Is it urgent, or have they left this to the last minute?
+Is it urgent, or are they just a bit overdramatic?
+Is it urgent because they want to be a priority?
+Is it urgent but the work you do for them then sits on their desk or in their inbox for the next week?
 The answers to these questions are unfortunately determined after you have completed a few tasks for these individuals.
-However once you master how “urgent” urgent actually is according to these colleagues it is easier to handle their expectations and priorities and schedule your work.
-The secret is for Assistants to look like they are dealing with the work urgently but actually you are dealing with the work as a normal day to day request.
+However, once you master how “urgent” urgent is, according to these colleagues, it is easier to handle their expectations and priorities and schedule your work.
+The secret is for Assistants to look like they are dealing with the work urgently, but you are dealing with the work like a typical day to day request.

 The boss comes first